Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: Abstract

 \section{Abstract}

-In this paper we present a locally one-dimensional (LOD) splitting method to solve numerically the two-dimensional Black-Scholes equation, arising in the Hull and White model for pricing European options with stochastic volatility, characterized by the presence of a mixed derivative term.
-The parabolic equation degenerates on the boundary $x=0$ and we apply a fitted finite-volume difference scheme in order to resolve the degeneration.
-Discrete maximum principle is proved and therefore our method is positivity-preserving.
+We consider the locally one-dimensional backward Euler splitting method to solve numerically the Hull and White problem for pricing European options with stochastic volatility in the presence of a mixed derivative term.
+We prove the first-order convergence of the time-splitting.
+The parabolic equation degenerates on the boundary $x=0$ and we apply a fitted finite volume scheme to the equation in order to resolve the degeneracy and derive the fully-discrete problem as we also investigate the discrete maximum principle.
 Numerical experiments illustrate the efficiency of our difference scheme.